 Prior to the implementation of the program OCD, through the assistance of the Louisiana Recovery Authority and housing consultants, began developing the program design of The Road Home program.
 A total of \$1 million was allocated to this activity.
 In order to finalize major aspects of the program design, the State required more information.
 The OCD opened The Road Home Registry on March 8, 2006 to collect such data.
 Of particular interest at this point was the need to collect contact information on displaced homeowners for future outreach efforts when The Road Home Program was fully implemented.
 The Registry was designed to allow both telephone and online registration.
 The information requested included the homeowner¿s name, current address and the location of the affected home, phone numbers, mortgage information, the status of any insurance settlements and any FEMA or U.S. Small Business Association (SBA) applications or assistance.
 A total of \$2 million was allocated to support the registry.
 Through a rigorous selection process, ICF International was selected on June 2, 2006 to administer The Road Home Homeowner Assistance Program on behalf of the Office of Community Development.
 The bulk of the expenditures, approximately \$10 million, related to The Road Home during this time went to fund the start up of the program.
 Part of this start up involved the establishment of a pilot program to test the program design and procedures.
 On July 12, 2006, The Road Home program began a pilot to schedule consultation appointments with a small sample of homeowners who had pre-registered with The Road Home Housing Registry.
 During these appointments, housing professionals verified necessary documentation and assisted homeowners with any questions they may have had regarding their options under The Road Home program.
 During the pilot, these homeowners moved through the entire Road Home process, including funding of any applicable awards, in order to refine the policies and procedures for a fully scaled program.
-The registry was closed on August 21, 2006 when the fully scaled Road Home program opened.
+The registry closed on August 21, 2006 when the fully scaled Road Home program opened.
 To deliver this service to homeowners, The Road Home contractor opened ten Housing Assistance Centers (HACs) throughout the affected region on this date.
 Each center is equipped with functioning voice and data systems, furniture, equipment, trained employees, and security.
 Homeowners establish appointments at HACs to begin the processing of their Road Home application.
-Housing Assistance Centers are open at the following locations: Calcasieu; Cameron; East Baton Rouge; Jefferson; Orleans; Plaquemines; St. Bernard; Terrebonne; Vermilion; and St. Tammany.
-As of October 2, 2006, The Road Home had received 61,079 applications, recorded 33,833 applications, held 4,171 appointments, and calculated and verified 255 awards valued at \$10.6 million.
-The average award based on the amount calculated was \$41,582.
-The average award based on the amount calculated is approximately \$53,000.As of September 30, 2006, a total of 12 closings for individuals that are above 80% area median income were assisted.
-This figure is low because the bulk of work that took place during this quarter involved program design, refinement of procedures and protocols, infrastructural development and staffing including the development of a management information system and the opening of Housing Assistance Centers.
-The State anticipates the next quarterly report to show significant increases in the figures associated with housing units and properties assisted.
-The funding figures associated with this program represent 40% of the total amount allocated and spent for the Road Home program for this grant award.
-While the State estimates that 40% of the homeowners benefiting from the program will be above area median income, this figure represents an educated guess.
-It will be refined as actual figures are realized in the operation of the program.
+Currently there are 12 Housing Assistance Centers are open at the following locations: Calcasieu; Cameron; East Baton Rouge; Jefferson; Orleans; Plaquemines; St. Bernard; Terrebonne; Vermilion; St. Tammany; and Houston.
+As of December 30, 2006, The Road Home had received and recorded 91,933 applications, held 55,207 appointments, and calculated 27,560 awards and mailed out 22,405 benefit award letters.